ClipTag/.github/profile/README.md

-# Cliptag
+<h1>Cliptag</h1>

-> Track every goal, every play, and every win.
+> <a href="https://cliptag.app" target="_blank">Track every goal, every play, and every win.</a>

 Cliptag is a platform for tracking, analyzing, and improving athlete performance through video review, statistical analysis, and artificial intelligence.

-Our mission is to make advanced performance analytics accessible to athletes, parents, coaches, and teams by combining modern software with machine learning and computer vision.
+Currently, video review and statistical analysis is entirely manual.
+However, our mission is to make advanced performance analytics accessible to athletes, parents, coaches, and teams by combining modern software with machine learning and computer vision.

 ---